sy3c4ll/assn/csed211/assn2/report.typ

 = Problem Statement

-This lab presents a second set of puzzles, two of which is related to integer arithmetic and the other four to floating-point arithmetic.
-The two categories each have separate rulesets, allowing and disallowing different sets of operations and statements.
+This lab presents a second set of puzzles, two of which are related to integer arithmetic and the other four to floating-point arithmetic.
+The two categories each have separate rulesets, allowing different sets of operations and constructs.

 == Integer Arithmetic